Sharing Service Instances

 A developer in space B can then bind their app to the same service instance, and the two apps can begin publishing and receiving messages from one another.

-To enable service instance sharing, the platform operator must enable the
+To activate service instance sharing, the platform operator must activate the

 service_instance_sharing flag in Cloud Foundry.